arqdariogomez/DiffLocks-Studio/README.md

 1. **Generate**: After inference, download the `.npz` file.
 2. **Import**: Use the `npz_blender_importer.py` script inside Blender to load the strands as native curves.
 3. **Addon**: You can also install the `blender_addon` folder as a standard Blender addon.
+Alternatively you can generate .blend (with native hair curves), .usd, and alembic .abc

 ---